mixu3666/mixu3666.github.io/_posts/2018-10-31-Probability-of-Sitting-in-the-Assigned-Seat.md

 *Solution*:

 There is nothing special about 100.
-Let us consider about the general case of $N$ passenger.
-And the probability of the last passenger taking his/her assigned seat is $P(N)$.
+Let us consider the general case of $N$ passenger.
+Suppose the probability of the last passenger taking his/her assigned seat is $P(N)$.

 If the first passenger took his assigned seat, it is sure that the last passenger will take the assigned seat.
 The probability of this situation is $1/N$.